Bharath-Lambda/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions carry information through a an app using Redux.
+They bring data to and from the store.
+The store contains the application's state, and allows for reducers to make a copy of the state from the store, use actions to make changes to the state, and then update the store with a new state.

-- [ ] What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the state of the whole application; different components can interact with the same application state.
+A component state is locally stored and is not shared with other components unless explicitly done so.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk allows reducers to be functions to be executed at a later.
+It adds another layer to action creators by wrapping it in another function, the thunk.

 ## Project Set Up